Finitude of physical measures for random maps: Introduction

+\begin{rem} One of the most important noises in real applications that satisfy the assumption in Theorem~\ref{thm:A} is the random dynamical system generated by \emph{additive noise with absolutely continuous distribution}.
+Here, $X=T$ is a {compact} Lie group where the algebraic multiplication is denoted by "$+$", $m$ is the Haar measure, and $p$ is an absolutely continuous probability with respect to $m$.
+The torus $\mathbb R^d/\mathbb Z^d$ is often considered in the literature as an example.
+The random map $f$ is defined by $f_t(x) =f_0(x) +t $ for some continuous map $f_0:X\to X$.
+As a slight abuse of notation, we denote the density function of $p$ by $p(x)$.
+Then, $P(x,A)$ can be written as

-where \ (cf.~\cite[Equation (10.5.5)]{LM}).
+(cf.~\cite[Equation (10.5.5)]{LM}).
 Hence, $P(x,\cdot )$ is absolutely continuous with respect to $m$ for all $x\in X$.
-Notice that if the support of $p(x)$ does not include any open ball centered at $0$ nor $p(x)$ is not continuous, then both Ara\'ujo's condition (A) and Brin--Kifer's condition (2) are violated in general.
-Furthermore, it seems difficult to have the condition in Theorem~\ref{thm:A} with $n_0=1$ because $x\in X\mapsto p(y-f_0(x))\in \mathbb R$ is not continuous for some $y\in X$ in general.
+Notice that if the support of $p(x)$ does not include any open ball centered at $0$ or $p(x)$ is not continuous, then Ara\'ujo's condition (A) and Brin--Kifer's condition (2) are violated in general.
+Furthermore, it seems difficult to have the condition in Theorem~\ref{thm:A} with $n_0=1$ because $x\in X\mapsto p(y-f_0(x))\in \mathbb R$ is not continuous in general.
 However, surprisingly, by virtue of Remark~\ref{rem:gAraujo} we know that the condition in Theorem~\ref{thm:A} is always satisfied (and thus {\tt(FPM)} holds).
-In fact, by Corollary~\ref{cor:rem}, the condition in Theorem~\ref{thm:A} holds with~$n_0=2$. \end{rem}
+In fact, by Corollary~\ref{cor:rem}, the condition in Theorem~\ref{thm:A} holds with $n_0=2$. \end{rem}

 \begin{rem} Another important class of noise that appears in real applications is \emph{multiplicative noise with absolutely continuous distribution} (cf.~\cite{Athreya2003, Sumi2021}).
 For instance, consider the case when $X=T=[0,1]$, $m$ is the Lebesgue measure and $p$ is an absolutely continuous probability with respect to $m$ with density function $p(x)$.
 Define $f_t(x) = t g(x) $, where $g$ is some continuous map on $X$.
 It is straightforward to see that $P(x,A)$ is of the form